kb-dk/ginnungagap/README.md

 Testing against Cumulus
 --------------------------
-The current tests against Cumulus required a password-file in the home folder of your linux-user: ${HOME}/cumulus-password.yml
+The current tests against Cumulus required a password-file in the project folder named cumulus-password.yml

 It must be a YAML file in the format:
 login: $username